County Collectors FAQs

 Section 5 of Amendment 38 (added by Amendment 72) provides for an election for a special library tax, in addition to the maintenance and operation tax, to pay bonded indebtedness to finance capital improvements to or construction of a county library or county library service or system.
 Upon retirement of the bonded indebtedness, any surplus tax collections, which may have accumulated, shall be transferred to the general funds of the county, and shall be used for maintenance of the county library.

 When the term “excess commission” is used in the arena of Arkansas county government reference is being made to the amount of commission in excess of the level of commission it takes to cover the expenses of the county collector and county treasurer.
-For example, if a county collector earns $250,000.00 in annual commission and the cost for the operation of the office for that year is $175,000.00 the excess commission is $75,000.00.
-The same principal applies concerning the county treasurer.
+For example, if a county treasurer earns $250,000 in annual commission and the cost for the operation of the office for that year is $175,000 the excess commission is $75,000.
+The same principal applies concerning the county collector.

 Until recent years, the term “excess commission” was not found in the Arkansas Code.
 However, it was dealt with in case law dating back to the early 1900’s and in Attorney General Opinions.
-Since 1997 the term “excess commission” has been added to four Arkansas codes – three of those additions were made in 2009 and none of them define the term nor do they deal with the calculation or distribution of the excess commissions.
+Since 1997 the term “excess commission” has been added to six Arkansas codes.

 The prevailing authority, for many years, concerning “excess commissions” is Attorney General Opinion No. 78-112 issued during the tenure of Bill Clinton as Arkansas Attorney General.
 This opinion was based on: (1) case law; and (2) constitutional principal.
-This is an old AG Opinion – but it has never been refuted or overturned in a court of law…..so it stands as the easily accessible guide concerning “excess commissions” of county treasurers and collectors.
+This AG Opinion has never been refuted or overturned in a court of law; so it stands as the guide concerning “excess commissions” of county treasurers and collectors.
 It concisely summarizes the case law and constitutional principal by which counties have handled excess commissions for decades.

 To prorate or pro rata is defined by Black’s Law Dictionary – “to divide or distribute proportionately; according to an exact rate”.
 In other words, each taxing entity or fund account that is commissioned will receive its share of the excess commission based on that fund’s percentage of the whole commission.
-Although there is more than one mathematical way to arrive at the correct conclusion – here is an easy way to make the calculation: Total commission earned in accordance with A.C.A.
-21-6-302 or A.C.A.
-21-6-305 less the actual office expense of the particular office = the Excess Commission.
+Here is an easy way to make the calculation: Total commission earned in accordance with § 21-6-302 or § 21-6-305 less the actual office expense of the particular office = the Excess Commission.
 Divide the excess commission amount by the total commission earned (carried to at least 9 places).
 This factor will be used to multiply against the commission amount charged each entity to calculate each entity’s share of the excess commission.
 Here is a simplified example:

 Total Treasurer or Collector Commission $224,610.50